plblum/jivs/planning/ModelRules Design Overview.md

 * Deciding whether save is allowed
 * Handling save failures
 * Returning errors to the client
-* Reapplying returned errors into ValidationManager so UI components update correctly
+* Reapplying returned errors into ValueHostsManager so UI components update correctly

 A major design goal is to make these patterns easier to understand and easier to apply, especially for UI developers, while still preserving the needs of business logic developers and server-side validation.